Pécs Zoo: History of the zoo

-The zoo was built in 1959-1961, with labour contributed by high school and university students, as well as other labourers of various types through the socialist voluntary labour scheme.
+The zoo was built in 1959–1961, with labour contributed by high school and university students, as well as other labourers of various types through the socialist voluntary labour scheme.
 (It took altogether 45,367 labour hours according to the memorial plaque near the entrance.
 The construction started in April 1959, and had been finished in 1961, although the zoo phase had been opened on 19 August 1960.)
 The location was chosen to locate the zoo within the natural surroundings of the Mecsek hills, outside the urban landscape.

 Originally, there were a tiny terrarium and aquarium, and also cougars, lions, tigers, leopard, black panther, Eurasian lynx, bears, and wolves as well.
 Later, the aquarium and the terrarium moved to the city, and because of the tiny cages, many animals had to be moved to other zoos (in the early 2000s the lions' cages have been renovated, and the lynxes stayed only).

 Besides the obsolete circumstances, the zoo endangered the water system for the city, so in the 2000s, there were a number of plans to move or close the zoo.

 The area of the zoo is 3.5 ha, and it is not considered large enough to have many bigger animals.
-In 2012, there were 250 animals of 57 species, including lions, monkeys, kangaroos, camels, hippos, zebras, and Falabella miniature horses.
+In 2012, there were 250 animals of 57 species, including lions, monkeys, kangaroos, camels, hippos, deer, antelopes, zebras, and Falabella miniature horses.